tauraamui/website/blog/lilly-devlog-1-qsort-macos-bug.md

    34 |
    35 | fn (cursor Cursorx) line_is_within_selection(line_y int) bool {
 ```
+This is an optimal use of the (LD) algorithm over (SDC), as its only matching at most a couple of verbs/strings, they're very likely to be fairly short and there's a good chance that in the case of a misspelling there's probably only a few incorrect or missing characters.

 </details>

-Also mention here how the V compiler itself uses LD to suggest alternative function names in case of a compile error, and why using LD makes sense in that case.

 https://stackoverflow.com/questions/50110709/unexplainable-difference-in-qsort-results-under-macos-and-linux